FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 - elevate.exe
 - TWPFP
 - ActiveX/unregisterAll.bat

+Additionally, in order to support the Old CPU Simulator Modification, Old CPU Simulator is required.
+For more information, see the [Old CPU Simulator](#old-cpu-simulator) section above.

 # Planned Features
  - Currently, there is no way to edit configuration files other than manually, and a generic "configuration file failed to load" error occurs when there is a syntax error.
 It would be nice to have a seperate visual editor for configuration files.